Radon: History and etymology

-In the early 20th century in the US, gold contaminated with the radon daughter ^{210}Pb entered the jewelry industry.
-This was from gold brachytherapy seeds that had held ^{222}Rn, which were melted down after the radon had decayed.
+In the early 20th century in the US, gold contaminated with the radon daughter ^{210}Pb entered the precious metal supply chain of that country's jewelry industry.
+Gold brachytherapy seeds that had held ^{222}Rn were illicitly or unknowingly sold and melted down.

 The presence of radon in indoor air was documented as early as 1950.
 Beginning in the 1970s, research was initiated to address sources of indoor radon, determinants of concentration, health effects, and mitigation approaches.
 In the US, the problem of indoor radon received widespread publicity and intensified investigation after a widely publicized incident in 1984.
 During routine monitoring at a Pennsylvania nuclear power plant, a worker was found to be contaminated with radioactivity.
 A high concentration of radon in his home was subsequently identified as responsible.